silnrsi/font-akatab/documentation/source/productsite/about.md

 ## Future plans

-These fonts are actively maintained and improved, and recent changes to their development process will enable more frequent releases.
+These fonts are actively maintained and improved.

 The highest priorities for future additions and enhancements are mainly driven by: